iqra-zulfiqar2/LayoffWatch/replit.md

 The application is built as a monorepo, separating client, server, and shared code.

 ### UI/UX Decisions
-- **Branding**: Rebranded as "ElevateJobs" with a light color scheme using blue/purple gradients.
+- **Branding**: Rebranded as "Layoff Proof" with a light color scheme using blue/purple gradients.
 - **Global Components**: Consistent global header and footer for navigation and information.
 - **Tool Cards**: Gradient-based tool cards with icons, descriptions, and status badges (Free/Premium/Coming Soon), featuring hover effects.
 - **Forms & Templates**: Professional templates for Resume Builder and Cover Letter Generator with structured formats.